Thank you for sending your enquiry! One of our team members will contact you shortly.

 - MongoDB Task: Creating complex queries with data aggregation.

-- Participants will learn about the concept of distributed transactions, including mechanisms ensuring consistency in distributed systems.
+- Participants will become familiar with the concept of distributed transactions, including mechanisms ensuring consistency in distributed systems.

 - Practical exercise: Implementing distributed transactions using patterns such as Two-Phase Commit (2PC) or Saga.